Tourvia Tourvia

 Connected apps are not always a bad choice.
 When teams need deep integrations with non-Salesforce systems or operate across multiple CRMs, a middleware approach may make sense.
 But for orgs where Salesforce is the primary system of record for field teams, native integration reduces complexity at every layer: data, security, UX, and admin.

-No. RouteForce installs as a managed package from AppExchange and is configured entirely through Lightning App Builder and Custom Metadata Types.
+No. Tourvia installs as a managed package from AppExchange and is configured entirely through Lightning App Builder and Custom Metadata Types.
 No Apex development is required for installation, configuration, or ongoing administration.

-Install the free app on AppExchange, then see how RouteForce can be placed and adapted where your team actually works.
+Install the free app on AppExchange, then see how Tourvia can be placed and adapted where your team actually works.